 This is when I came up with the idea of proactively cultivating bliss.
 When I started, I wasn’t even sure it was possible, but I devised a little game to explore 13 virtues, later to become habits, of bliss.
 Each week I would concentrate on one of these habits and use my blog to keep track of what was happening and to invite others to join me (read all about how it started here).
 In time I realized that all of this information I had been gathering could be very useful if I organized it better.
 Bliss Habits is the culmination of that effort.
-In time, I hope that each of my Bliss Habits, represented by the tabs that run across the top of the blog, become a valuable inspiration stop as you too cultivate the habit of bliss.
+In time, I hope that each of my Bliss Habits, become a valuable inspiration stop as you too cultivate the habit of bliss.

 Oh, you probably want to know what I look like.
 Here is a photo that I like.
 It is of me and my daughter.
 I call her The Girl and Sweets here on my blog.
 Full disclaimer, this photo is a year old but I like it and I have since gotten a haircut I don’t like and yadda yadda yadda I’m vain about things like that.